whitlockjc/carvoyant/README.md

 * Create an example application online
 * Tag an initial release
 * Generate a sourcemap for the generated version and link to it
+* Automate GitHub Pages with landing page, documentation, API documentation, etc.
+* Flesh the API out more to be less raw